Healthdirect Free Australian health advice you can count on.

 • what to do if you miss a dose

-• what to do if you experience side effects
+• what to do if you get side effects

 Can tinea be prevented?

 Good personal hygiene can help prevent you from getting a tinea infection.
-Keeping the body clean will also stop the infection from spreading to other areas.
+Keeping your body clean will also stop the infection from spreading to other areas.

-There are several things you can do to help manage or avoid the condition:
+There are several things you can do to avoid getting tinea:

-• After washing, dry the skin thoroughly, especially between the toes, in the groin and under the breasts.
+• After washing, dry your skin thoroughly.
+It is especially important to dry between your toes, in your groin and under your breasts.

 • Make sure your feet are completely dry before putting on socks, stockings or tights.

-• Wear clothing made from natural fibres instead of synthetics to prevent sweating and to avoid warm, moist skin areas developing.
+• Wear clothing made from natural fibres instead of synthetics.
+Natural fibres can help to reduce the amount of warm, moist skin areas.

-• Wear socks and shoes made from natural materials, such as cotton, when possible and try to choose footwear that keeps your feet cool and dry.
+• Wear socks and shoes made from natural materials, such as cotton.
+Try to choose footwear that keeps your feet cool and dry.

-• Change socks, tights or stockings and bra every day.
+• Change your socks, tights or stockings and bra every day.

 Learn more here about the development and quality assurance of healthdirect content.